Page Updated: Wednesday, June 24, 2026 11:10 AM ET

 1 year ago

-Listen to Globe Opinion's podcast, 'Say More with Shirley Leung'
+Listen to the Globe Opinion podcast "Say More with Shirley Leung"

-Sign up for Trendlines, the business newsletter from Larry Edelman
+Sign up for Trendlines, a newsletter from Larry Edelman

 2 hours ago